Key Elements of a Great Infographic

-A Thorough Review Process
+6. A Thorough Review Process

 Typos aren’t acceptable in infographics any more than they are in written blog content.
-Before you deem your infographic ready to publish, make sure it has gone through just as much review as any of the other content you put out.
+Before you deem your picture ready to publish, make sure it has gone through just as much review as any of the other content you put out.
 In addition to proofing grammar and spelling, make sure that your infographic is fact-checked and has a logical flow.

-A Promotion Strategy
+7. A Promotion Strategy

 The best infographics won’t get any traction if you don’t have the right promotion strategy for them.
-There are several sites that you can submit infographics to for wider reach, and of course, you should include your infographic on your blog, in addition to promoting it on social media and via email.
-If you create a joint infographic with a business partner, your options for promotion double as you can both use all the options at your disposal to get more eyes on your infographic.
+There are several sites that you can submit infographics to for wider reach, and of course, you should include your graphic on your blog, in addition to promoting it on social media and via email.
+If you create a joint infographic with a business partner, your options for promotion double as you can both use all the options at your disposal to get more eyes on your image.

 Start Creating Great Infographics!